Instruments Master Data

 Shift Description

-Refer to Excel File #1 - Sites, make sure to use the shifts created for instruments ( I)
+Refer to Excel File #1- Site Master Data, make sure to use the shifts created for instruments ( I)

 Status Code